MicrosoftDocs/Hololens/hololens/hololens-insider.md

         - Default value is 25.
         - Maximum for HoloLens is 64.
 1. Turn on the deletion policy **UserProfileManagement/DeletionPolicy**, and set it to **2**, which deletes for both threshold and inactive users.

+If Profile Management is enabled then the oldest user will automatically be deleted when at 64 users and trying to add another.

 To learn more about these policies, visit [AccountManagement CSP](/windows/client-management/mdm/accountmanagement-csp).